Teach your dog to fetch objects by name and not only will you impress others with her canine intelligence, but she’ll love learning this new trick.

 Kyra’s easy-to-follow guide with full-color photos of each trick and its training steps: 101 Dog Tricks: Step by Step Activities to Engage, Challenge, and Bond with Your Dog, by Kyra Sundance and Chalcy. www.amazon.com/101DogTricks

-Many thanks to Kyra Sundance for the trick instructions.
+Many thanks to Kyra Sundance for the trick instructions (this tip was originally posted in 2010).
 Learn more about Kyra at the link below.

 Thank you to cdixon on flickr for the photo of Grace.

-Editor’s note: I always loved this sweet photo of Grace’s and I was curious to see what she looked like once out of puppyhood.
+Editor’s note: I always loved this sweet photo of Grace’s and I was curious to see what she looked like beyond puppyhood.
 Here she is a short time after the photo above was taken – still a beauty!